 Break the blueprint, tear it up.

 There’s a very intuitive way of quick-fixing the overall consistency of a topline.

 Define what your lyrical storm eye is.
 This means your central thought, image or notion.
 Then chase it through the entire song.
 This means check how every line corresponds to this idea.
 Is something completely far off?
 Or is everything somehow connected with this singled minded notion?

 Again, this isn’t something you HAVE abide by.
 Some songs have a world of themes and ideas.
 And they work well.
 Oftentimes, this variety is a theme in itself, though.

-So try not to underestimate the importance of interconnection within your lyrical body.
+So try not to underestimate the importance of interconnection within your lyrics.

-The first draft is always the first draft.
+The first draft of lyrics is always the first draft.
 Try not to go into too much detail when amending phrases.
 Go for a fast scrub.

 This means try to keep your productive groove going.
 Creating and criticizing are two very intense, yet different tasks.
 They consume, energy, concentration, time and will-power.

 But once you start criticizing, your mind rarely knows when to stop.
 If you produce music, you probably know the dangers of mid-production editing.

 Done is better than perfect can be applied to lyrical writing also.
 Obviously, make sure the end-product meets your standards.
 But try to divide these two very essential, yet diametral steps of the writing routine.0 be the first one to show some appreciation for this!